rlabbe/Kalman-and-Bayesian-Filters-in-Python/README.md

 In Development
 --------------
 This book is still very much in development.
-The earlier chapters have settled down a lot, but I am still adding examples to the UKF chapter, and the EKF chapter is largely unwritten.
-Early chapters are now pretty solid up to, say, the Kalman Filter Math chapter.

 Motivation
 -----